The NAB is a non-profit organisation funded entirely by its members.

 Commercial Radio Committee

 The dynamism of the South African radio industry is reflected in the work of this hard-working NAB committee.
-The commercial and public radio committee meets monthly and brings together most of South Africa’s radio station managers.
+The commercial and public radio committee meets regularly and brings together most of South Africa’s radio station managers.

 - Chairperson: Khahliso Mochaba